thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 export default Modal;
 ```

-In this code, we added `role="dialog"` to the modal's container div to let assistive technologies know that it's a dialog.
-We also added `aria-modal="true"` to inform assistive technologies that the content behind the modal is inaccessible when the modal is open.
-We have also added an aria-labelledby to reference the modal's heading.
-Alternatively, you could use aria-label to provide a static, descriptive label for the modal.
+The updated code includes some critical additions for enhancing accessibility: `role="dialog"` is assigned to the container div, and `aria-modal="true"` is used to specify the inaccessibility of underlying content when the modal is active.
+We also use `aria-labelledby` to reference the modal's title.

-We've added a new prop called `triggerElementRef` to the `ModalProps` type.
-This will be used to return focus to the element that triggered the modal when it's closed.
-We've also added a `modalHeadingRef` prop to reference the modal's heading.
-This will be used to set the `aria-labelledby` attribute on the modal.
+A new prop `triggerElementRef` is introduced to focus back on the initial element after the modal is closed.
+Another prop, `modalHeadingRef`, helps reference the modal's title, crucial for the `aria-labelledby` attribute.

-We've also added a new state variable called `labelledbyId` to store the id of the modal's heading.
-We'll use this to set the `aria-labelledby` attribute on the modal.
+A new state variable `labelledbyId` is added to hold the id of the modal's heading, necessary for setting the `aria-labelledby` attribute.

-Next, we've added a `useEffect` hook to set the `labelledbyId` state variable when the modal is opened.
-We also added a check to return focus to the trigger element when the modal is closed.
+We've also utilized a `useEffect` hook, enabling us to set the `labelledbyId` when the modal is open and ensuring the focus returns to the triggering element when the modal closes.

-We will also need to update our `App.tsx` with the following code:
+Lastly, these enhancements necessitate some changes to our App.tsx, which are as follows:

 ```
 // src/App.tsx
-import { useState, useRef } from 'react';
+import { useState, useRef, useEffect } from 'react';
 import Modal from './components/Modal';

 const App = () => {
   const [showModal, setShowModal] = useState(false);
-  const triggerElementRef = useRef<null | HTMLElement>(null);
+  // creating references to the trigger element and the modal's heading const triggerElementRef = useRef<null | HTMLElement>(null);
   const modalHeadingRef = useRef<HTMLHeadingElement>(null);

-  const openModal = (
+  //we're now passing the event as an argument and storing the event's current target in the triggerElementRef const openModal = (
     event: React.MouseEvent<HTMLButtonElement, MouseEvent>
   ) => {